eternalheaven/Algorithms/README.md

 # Algorythms
-Here you can find the most popular algorythms written by me in Swift
+Here you can find the most popular algorithms written by me in Swift